AndyWhelan/DCU-Project-2025/README.md

 # Effective Roughness (ER) Model
 ## Assumptions
+In what follows, $E$ refers to the phasor (spatial, or time-averaged) component of the electric field.
 In the original ER model<sup>[[1](./papers/11.Evaluation_of_the_role_of_diffuse_scattering_in_urban_microcellular_propagation.pdf) ,[2](./papers/1.A_diffuse_scattering_model.pdf), [3](./papers/2.Measurement_and_Modelling_of_Scattering.pdf)]</sup>, the following assumptions are made (I use $dW$ instead of $dS$ for clarity, since we have the scattering parameter $S$)

 1.  > ...consider a ray tube of solid angle $d \Omega$ impinging on the surface